 ProtonVPN's 'profiles' features is a nifty usability trick that essentially allows you to save your frequently used settings.
 For example, perhaps there's a particular server you've noticed works especially well for accessing US Netflix or for P2P, but you also regularly use a randomized Dutch connection for day-to-day browsing.
 Save them both as profiles, and you'll be able to connect to either in a single click.

-In-app you'll also see tons of info, including your IP, time connected, data up and downloaded, server load, plus your average connection speeds.
+In-app you'll also see tons of info, including your IP, time connected, data up and downloaded, plus your average connection speeds.

 In settings you can, surprise surprise, change settings like the kill switch, split tunneling, configure Quick Connect, and DNS protection.
 This was all smooth sailing for us, with no settings sticking or refusing to change (a surprisingly common issue with software like this).